05d762de69/ae87e62189/_posts/2023-10-25-Comparison-between-Person-Centered-Therapy-and-Cognitive-Dissonance-Theory.md

 ---

-Connecting two concepts that I recently read abot.
+Connecting two concepts that I recently read about.

 <!--more-->